Tags: canton daml blockchain

 create a synchronizer

-connect both participants to it
+connect all three participants to it

 upload every DAR to every participant